Data sources for the Power BI service

 There are hundreds of different data sources you can use with Power BI.
 Wherever you get your data from, that data has to be in a format consumable by the Power BI service.
 With consumable data, the Power BI service can create reports and dashboards, answer questions with Q&A, and so on.

 Some data sources already have data formatted for the Power BI service.
-These sources are like content packs from service providers like Google Analytics and Twilio.
+These sources are similar to template apps from service providers like Google Analytics and Twilio.
 SQL Server Analysis Services Tabular model databases are ready for use, too.
 You can also connect live to databases in the cloud like Azure SQL Database and Spark on HDInsight.

 In other cases, it might be necessary to query and load the data you want into a file.
 For example, let's say you have logistics data in your organization.
 You store that data in a data warehouse database on a server.
 In the Power BI service, you can't connect to that database and begin exploring its data unless it's a tabular model database.
 But, you can use Power BI Desktop or Excel to query and load that logistics data into a data model you then save as a file.
 You can then import that file into Power BI where a dataset exists.